John K. Waters: Later career

 Waters returned to duty in 1946 and became commandant of cadets at West Point.
 In 1949 he became an hereditary member of the Maryland Society of the Cincinnati.

 He was promoted to brigadier general in 1952 when he deployed to Korea as Chief of Staff for I Corps.
 His major command assignments include Commanding General for the 4th Armored Division and Commanding General for V Corps, both in Europe, as well as Commanding General for the Fifth United States Army, then headquartered in Chicago.

 Significant other assignments for Waters were as Chief of the American Military Assistance Staff in Yugoslavia from 1955 to 1957, and as Deputy Chief of Staff for Materiel Developments, Fort Monroe, Virginia.
 He also commanded the latter unit before taking command of U.S. Army, Pacific in Hawaii.
-He retired on August 31, 1966.
+He retired on 31 August 1966.

 Major awards for Waters include the Distinguished Service Cross for his actions leading fellow prisoners, the Army Distinguished Service Medal, the Silver Star, the Bronze Star, the Purple Heart, and the Korean Service Medal.
-He died on January 9, 1989, at the Walter Reed Army Medical Center in Washington, due to heart failure.
+He died on 9 January 1989, at the Walter Reed Army Medical Center in Washington, due to heart failure.

 Family

-He married Beatrice Patton, daughter of General George S. Patton, on June 27, 1934.
+He married Beatrice Patton, daughter of General George S. Patton, on 27 June 1934.
 The wedding took place at St. John's Church in Beverly Farms, Massachusetts, with a reception immediately afterward at the Patton home of Green Meadows, South Hamilton, Massachusetts.

 The couple had two sons, John Knight and George Patton.
-The marriage lasted until her death on October 24, 1952.
+George Patton has a son named George Patton Waters, Jr. who was born in Baton Rouge, Louisiana, attended Southern Methodist University and currently owns a real estate firm called Waters Investments.